NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console.md

 ![Get-Package command](/images/consume/package-manager-console-get-package-showing-updates.png)

 To update a package, enter `Update-Package` with the package ID.
 For example, enter the command `Update-Package jQuery`.
-For more options that you can use with the `Update-Package` command, enter `get-help Update-Package` or see (../Reference/Package-manager-Console-Commands).
+For more options that you can use with the `Update-Package` command, enter `get-help Update-Package` or see (Package-Manager-Console-PowerShell-Reference#update-package).

 ![update-package command](/images/consume/package-manager-console-update-package.png)